Sydney Samuelson: Career

 Samuelson started his career as a rewind boy at the Luxor cinema in Lancing, West Sussex.
 After working in several cinemas in the Midlands as a relief operator for the ABC circuit, he got a job as a trainee film editor with Gaumont British, which was then at Lime Grove in London.

 After serving in the Royal Air Force from 1943 to 1947, he got a job as a trainee cameraman with the Colonial Film Unit.
 He then went on to work for Rayant Pictures, for whom he filmed the Coronation of Elizabeth II in 1953.
 In 1954, he set up Samuelson Film Service, hiring out film equipment.
 He went on to become the first British Film Commissioner and remained in the post for six years.
 He was chosen as chairman of the management board of BAFTA in 1976 and was a permanent trustee.

-In 1985, he received the Michael Balcon Award, and in 1993 a Fellowship of BAFTA, the Academy's highest honour.
+In 1985, he received the Michael Balcon Award, and in 1993, he received a Fellowship of BAFTA, the Academy's highest honour.
 Samuelson was appointed a Commander of the British Empire (CBE) in the 1978 Birthday Honours for service to BAFTA, and knighted in the 1995 Birthday Honours for services to the film industry.